Pharmacy Residency at University Health

 lindsey.groff@uhtx.com

 University Health (UH) is a nationally recognized academic medical center with associated outpatient health care centers across Bexar County.
 In partnership with UT Medicine San Antonio, UH is consistently recognized as a leader in advanced treatment options, new technologies, and clinical research.
-UH was the first health system in San Antonio and South Texas to earn Magnet status from the American Nurses Credentialing Center.
+UH was the first health system in South Texas to earn Magnet status from the American Nurses Credentialing Center.
 Only six percent of the nation’s hospitals have earned this designation, which is widely accepted as the “gold standard” in measuring the quality of care that healthcare consumers can expect to receive.

 For further details about the program, please visit our website.